 The second problem is keeping illegal pirate radio stations off the air.
 Despite the action taken last year against Touch106 and other Boston-area pirates, the FCC has often been slow to act on pirate stations with current staffing levels.
 The prospect of shutting a pirate down in the future, with fewer offices and field agents dims considerably.
 The MBA has weighed hiring someone to help track down pirate broadcasters but in order to take action against a pirate the FCC still has to collect its own data.

 The MBA plans to work with many of the other state broadcasters associations to address this closure situation.
-If you have something to add to this issue or if a pirate radio station is affecting your signal, please email [email protected].
+If you have something to add to this issue or if a pirate radio station is affecting your signal, please email Jordan@localhost.